Glaucoma eye pressure vs. normal eye pressure

 How do you lower eye pressure?

-Rarely, a doctor may also recommend surgery.
+In some cases, your eye doctor may also recommend glaucoma surgery.

 While there are still unknowns in the world of glaucoma research, medical professionals do know that patients can benefit from treating optic nerve health in addition to eye pressure levels.